Study Government and Politics in Washington, D.C. during Spring Break Week

 Tentative Events (others may be added)

-• Nighttime walking tour of monuments.
+• Nighttime walking tour of monuments

-• Touring the U.S. Supreme Court building.
+• Touring the U.S. Supreme Court

-• Lecture in the Supreme Court chamber.
+• Lecture in the Supreme Court chamber

-• Tour of the U.S. Capitol.
+• Tour of the U.S. Capitol

-• Lunch at the U.S. Capitol.
+• Lunch at the U.S. Supreme Court building and/or U.S. Capitol building

-• Reception with Washington, D.C. friends and alumni
+• Reception with Washington, D.C., friends and alumni

 • Tour the Library of Congress